xplosionmind/old.tommi.space/_notes/Piwigo.md

 <br>
 <br>

-## Image embedding
+## Embedding

-For the reasons pointed out above, even doing simple tasks as embedding an image have no default and simple solution.
+For the reasons pointed out above, even doing simple tasks as embedding have no default and simple solution.

+### Images

 1. My current way to embed images is through [PiwiShack](https://piwigo.org/ext/extension_view.php?eid=324 'PiwiShack description'), a plugin which displays in every image page a menu for different sharing options
 2. An alternative would be embedding with the `download_by_size` API function: `https://images.tommi.space/plugins/download_by_size/action.php?id=16172&part=e&size=medium`